-Four international students and I completed this project for an Interaction Design module.
+Four international students and I completed this project over three months for an Interaction Design module.
 My role was that of researcher, designer, and video editor.
 The task was to use a human-centered design approach to develop a new way to support, empower, or change the behavior of a group (Brixton Village traders) around a shared area of interest.
-The project was completed over three months.

 Brixton Village and Market Row are historic indoor markets in Brixton, a district of south London.
 The markets house over 125 shops, restaurants, and grocers.